suculent/thinx-kato-fong/README.md

 # THiNX: Kato Fong

-This is automated chat-bot for THiNX.
+This is automated chat-bot for [THiNX OpenSource IoT management platform](https://thinx.cloud).
 It should serve to administrator.

 ### Server Administrator